Abha: Geography and climate

 Abha is located in the southern region of Asir at an elevation of about 2270 m above sea level.
 Abha lies on the western edge of Mount Al-Hijaz, near Jabal Sawda, the highest peak in Saudi Arabia.
 Treating the Asir Mountains as part of the Sarawat, the landscape is otherwise dominated by the Sarawat Mountains.

-Abha has a subtropical desert climate (Köppen: BWh) that is influenced by city's high elevation.
-However, the city shows weather trends that of a subtropical highland climate, apart from the lower than usual precipitation levels.
+Abha has a hot desert climate (Köppen: BWh) bordering on a hot semi-desert climate (Köppen: BSh) that is influenced by city's high elevation.
+However, the city shows weather trends that of a temperate climate, apart from the lower than usual precipitation levels.
 The city's weather is generally mild throughout the year, becoming noticeably cooler during the "low-sun" season.
 Abha seldom sees temperatures rise above 35 C during the course of the year.
 The city averages 278 mm of rainfall annually, with the bulk of the precipitation occurring between February and April, with a secondary minor wet season in July and August associated with the northward movement of the Intertropical Convergence Zone.
 Abha gets about 11 percent of its irrigation water from rainwater harvesting.

 The highest recorded temperature was 40 C on August 25, 1983, while the lowest recorded temperature was -2 C on December 29, 1983.
+It does occasionally snow in Abha, particularly in higher reaches.